webplantmedia/adonis-blue/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

-Crimson Rose bundles the following third-party resources:
+Painted Lady bundles the following third-party resources:

 TGM-Plugin-Activation, Copyright (c) 2011, Thomas Griffin
 Licenses: GPL-2.0+